 In Silico Fermentation is developing a suite of free MATLAB GUI applications that enable industrial scientists and engineers to quickly access the power of metabolic modeling and simulation tools.
 Starting with genome-scale metabolic reconstruction(s) of the microbial strain(s) of interest, the metabolic modeling software allows the user to quickly define medium conditions, input strain-dependent metabolic parameters, simulate strain performance, and design improved mutant strains.
 The following applications have been released or are under development.

-• InSilicoKO – In Silico Design of Knockout Strains for Metabolite Overproduction using Genome-Scale Metabolic Models (first release March 2023).
+- InSilicoKO – In Silico Design of Knockout Strains for Metabolite Overproduction using Genome-Scale Metabolic Models (second release May 2024).

 Please contact me by email if you would like to learn more about these metabolic modeling applications.